 - Get informed and get involved.
 The useful links at the bottom of this page are a good place to start!
 Also, contact the Hub to let us know what you are doing!

 Read about climate connections and why climate change matters to New Zealand:

 NIWA is working on solutions for effective action on climate change.

 NASA Climate Change has extensive resources.

 Get involved with local groups:

-The New Zealand Ministry for the Environmental (MfE) is the Government's Ministry leading climate change action.
+The New Zealand Ministry for the Environmental (MfE) is the Government's Ministry leading research on climate change.

 Watch Jamie's World on Ice videos from Jamie Curry's Antarctic experiences:

 - I went to Antarctica

 - How to put up a tent...in Antarctica!